bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 Now let's create a **product** & **subscription** to the **AI-Gemini** proxy.
 [Products](https://docs.cloud.google.com/apigee/docs/api-platform/publish/what-api-product) and [Subscriptions](https://docs.cloud.google.com/apigee/docs/api-platform/publish/creating-apps-surface-your-api) allow user authorization and detailed quotas on things like number of tokens, calls or specific models, paths or operations.

-Take a look at the <walkthrough-editor-open-file filePath="script_register_key.sh">script_register_key.sh</walkthrough-editor-open-file> file to see the commands that are run.
+Take a look at the <walkthrough-editor-open-file filePath="script_register_key.sh">script_register_key.sh</walkthrough-editor-open-file> file, and then run the commands:

 ```sh
 source script_register_key.sh